AP-Atul/keeping-it-simple/README.md

    - Improving search api to accept, variable no of options for each column (may be overkill)

+4. Web

+   - Ideally all values for filters should be fetched from backend with APIs.
+But in this case, we can keep it constants.
+   - Add a cross to remove the filter.

 ### Feature Improvements

 - Introduce reviews/ratings for tutors, students who have been tutored in the past can submit reviews for each tutor.